MicrosoftDocs/cpp-docs/docs/cpp/constexpr-cpp.md

 > [!TIP]
 >  Note: In the Visual Studio debugger, you can tell whether a `constexpr` function is being evaluated at compile time by putting a breakpoint inside it.
 If the breakpoint is hit, the function was called at run-time.
 If not, then the function was called at compile time.

+## extern constexpr

+The [/Zc:externConstexpr](../build/reference/zc-externconstexpr.md) compiler option causes the compiler to apply [external linkage]() to variables declared by using **extern constexpr**.
+In earlier versions of Visual Studio, and by default or if **/Zc:externConstexpr-** is specified, Visual Studio applies internal linkage to **constexpr** variables even if the **extern** keyword is used.
+The **/Zc:externConstexpr** option is available starting in Visual Studio 2017 Update 15.6. and is off by default.
+The /permissive- option does not enable /Zc:externConstexpr.

 ## Example
  The following example shows `constexpr` variables, functions and a user-defined type.
 Note that in the last statement in main(), the `constexpr` member function GetValue() is a run-time call because the value is not required to be known at compile time.